subham-paul/Portfolio_Website/README.md

 ## Usage
 Open the `index.html` file in your web browser to view the portfolio.
 Customize the content in the HTML files to reflect your own projects, skills, and information.

+## Contributing
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

 ```bash
 open index.html